-It can be such a luxury to enjoy a delicious meal at a Michigan restaurant.
-Unfortunately, some establishments fail to source safe products or properly sanitize their facilities.
-A study by the Centers for Disease Control and Prevention (CDC) found that foodborne illness is responsible for 325,000 hospitalizations and 5,000 deaths per year.
+Our food poisoning lawyers represent clients who have been harmed by tainted food.
+A study by the Centers for Disease Control and Prevention (CDC) found that food borne illness is responsible for 325,000 hospitalizations and 5,000 deaths per year.

-If you became ill after eating at a restaurant, you may have legal recourse.
-An experienced Michigan food poisoning lawyer could help you pursue fair compensation for the full extent of your losses.
+If you became ill after eating a meal, you may have legal recourse.
+Our experienced Michigan food poisoning lawyer will pursue fair compensation for the full extent of your losses.
 Consult with a poison injury attorney to see if you have grounds for a lawsuit.

 Restaurant Owners’ Duty of Care